opencog/atomspace/Design-Notes.md

 The idea of a homotopy engine sends me into a recursive tail-spin.
 Homotopies are necessarily definable as a collection of rewrite rules, each rewrite being a valid homotopic transformation in its own right.
-The homotpy engine is then nothing more but a rule engine that applies transformations from the homotopy rule set.
+The homotopy engine is then nothing more but a rule engine that applies transformations from the homotopy rule set.

 As to rule engines: been there; done that.
 At least part of the idea